-Adoption of AASB15, to apply in FY2019, will require revenue from certain procurement activities to be recognised in the period in which the procurement activity is undertaken.
+Adoption of AASB15, to apply in FY2019, will require revenue from certain procurement activities, primarily Auction revenue to be recognised in the period in which the procurement activity is undertaken.
 Procurement revenue currently recognised over the term of the underlying energy contract will be brought forward and recognised on inception of the energy procurement contract.
 This will result in a one-off acceleration of revenue.
-Management has completed an initial assessment review, the finding indicates that AASB15 will mainly impact auction revenue.